jonathandreyer/emoncms/readme.md

+## New feature in this branch

+- New process to accumlate every input input a buffer into interval of feed
+- Add value of 900sec for 15min (interval feed, export)
+- Show interval into export menu
+- Feature for export csv and addition feed

 # Emoncms 8

 Emoncms is an open-source web application for processing, logging and visualising energy, temperature and other environmental data and is part of the [OpenEnergyMonitor project](http://openenergymonitor.org/emon).